ucb-sts/sts/CONTRIBUTE.md

+See https://github.com/ucb-sts/sts/blob/master/CONTRIBUTE.md for an HTML version of this page.

 Great to have you here.
 Here are a few ways you can help make this project better!

 ## Team members